Farhanaislam1/Car-Price-Prediction-using-Machine-Learning-/README.md

 Outliers in highway MPG were removed to improve model accuracy.

-Correlation heatmaps reveal strong relationships between horsepower and cylinders, and between city and highway MPG.
+Correlation heatmaps reveal strong relationships between engine horsepower and cylinders, and between city and highway MPG.

 # 📊 Visualization Highlights
 # Correlation heatmaps